mendix/docs/content/refguide/native-builder.md

 ### 6.3 Unknown Errors

-If for any reason Native Builder fails to complete a run and no error is provided, consider using the global `--verbose` argument, to get a full stack trace of the error.
-When communicating an issue with support it is always handy to supply these extra logs, together with build logs, it they exist, for further analysis.
+If the Native Builder fails to complete a run and no error is provided, consider using the [--verbose](#verbose) parameter to get a full stack trace of the error.
+When communicating an issue with support it is always handy to supply these extra logs, together with build logs, to achieve timely solutions.

 ## 7 Read More